Southampton-RSG-Training/dirac-bash-command-line-old/_episodes/01-connecting.md

 SSH keys are an alternative method to using your password for authentication to obtain access to remote computing systems.
 They can also be used for authentication when transferring files or for accessing version control systems.

+As part of the registration process for DiRAC you should already have obtained and registered SSH keys for accessing DiRAC resources, but the process will be also covered here for completeness - as well as to emphasize safe SSH key management.

 In this section you will create a pair of SSH keys, a private key which you keep on your own computer and a public key which is placed on the remote HPC system that you will log in to.